 This post was sponsored by Silk and Collective Bias, Inc. All opinions are mine alone.

 Peanut Butter Chocolate Overnight Oats – a vegan, gluten-free, healthy breakfast that will feel more like dessert than breakfast.
-Sweetened with maple syrup, no added sugar.
+Sweetened with maple syrup, no added refined sugar.

 Considering my overnight french toast was such a hit, I thought I’d try another “overnight breakfast” fad – oats.
 Breakfast is a struggle for me because as I’ve shared before, I am not a morning person.
 This year one of my many goals is to make mornings a bit easier.
 If chocolate + peanut butter won’t get me out of bed, I don’t know what will.